23nd ANNUAL BAYS PRESIDENTS' CUP – SPRING 2024

 Grade 5 Girls Division 1 - The top 2 teams in each D1 section automatically qualify for semifinal matches with the winners playing in the Championship game.
 No additional team registration required.

-BAYS awards a Presidents’ Cup bowl to each Champion's team coach and a special commemorative to all of the players in the finals (Champions and Finalists).
+BAYS gives a Presidents’ Cup award to each Champion's team coach and a special commemorative to all of the players in the finals (Champions and Finalists).

 Presidents' Cup Overview:

 - The Cup competition is played in addition to the regular season schedule.

 - Initial pairings are determined by BAYS, with play-in games or byes added to each bracket as needed to round out 16-team or 32-team fields.

 - Based on registration numbers, the BAYS Placement Committee will either create a division 3 bracket and a division 4 bracket or will create two brackets to balance out the level of competitions (i.e. one bracket that includes high and mid division 3 teams and one bracket that consists of low division 3 and division 4 teams.
 This decision will be based on the number of and strength of teams registered.

 - All games are played to a result, including overtime and a penalty shoot out if needed.
 See rules below.

 - The home team (designated by BAYS) must provide a choice of three dates/times within the playing window to the away team, secure a field, and arrange for a certified referee through its town assignor.
 The town assignor will adjust the time and date of the PC match from the default to match the time and date agreed upon by the coaches.
 Any issues requiring assistance should be sent by email to [email protected].
 The final championship match is at a central site with BAYS supplied referees.

 - Each round of games must be completed within the time frame established by BAYS.